pellcorp/creality-wiki/docs/btteddy.md

 /usr/data/pellcorp/installer.sh --install btteddy --mount Mount
 ```

+!!! info

+    The warning `wget: note: TLS certificate validation not implemented` can be safely ignored

 !!! warning

     For `Mount` you must specify the mount option for the mount you have used, if you do not do this the printer will be incorrectly configured for your mount, and bed meshes, x and y limits and related config will be wrong.
 Please refer to [Mount Options](#mount-options) for supported mounts.